Published by Lookforzebras

 - Cost of equipment (due to higher import costs)

-Due to the nature of the medical system in the US, a lot of time and effort is spent on administrative tasks such as billing individual clients, dealing with insurance companies, and maintaining up-to-date accounts.
+In the US, doctors spend considerable time on administrative tasks like billing, handling insurance, and managing accounts.
 This makes it impossible for a doctor with a decent customer base to maintain a grip on their own and will often require assistance with each task.

 A final point of interest worth mentioning that may be especially helpful if you’re still a medical student is that the cost of medical school in Canada is subsidized by provincial governments and varies depending on whether a student is a Canadian citizen, permanent resident, or foreign student, as well as the actual school they decide to attend.
-Over time this could be a major cost difference as student debt can often linger for many years after one’s schooling career is over.
+Over time, student debt can become a major cost difference, as it often lingers for many years after completing one’s schooling career.

 Conclusion

-There is a notable difference in the amount Canadian doctors receive compared to US doctors.
+Canadian doctors receive notably less compared to US doctors.
 However, this observation invites us to ask, what do Canadians “get” in exchange for paying their physicians less than their American counterparts?
 The simple answer is standardization.

-Doctors in the US are subjected to endless amounts of red tape, from insurance companies’ technicalities to legal claims and representation.
+Insurance companies create red tape for US doctors, requiring constant attention to technicalities and legal claims.
 Therefore, despite the obvious upside of a potentially higher income, one must also consider the cost of that extra income during the decision-making process.